andracs/bridging-sustainability/manuscript/6-Not-quite-sustainable-hardware-and-IT-operations.md

 Standards and certifications help Fairphone and many other companies to become more sustainable.
 In Fairphone's case, the company is helping to both develop new best practices for the mobile phone industry and to comply with various schemes such as the use of Fairtrade certified gold, EcoVadis Rating and B Corporation certification.

-EcoVadis Rating (Ecovadis 2024) is a scoring system that ranks companies' environmental, labor, human rights, ethical and sustainable procurement practices, and each company can receive a bronze, silver or gold rating depending on its sustainability practices.
+EcoVadis Rating ([Ecovadis 2024](https://ecovadis.com/about-us/)) is a scoring system that ranks companies' environmental, labor, human rights, ethical and sustainable procurement practices, and each company can receive a bronze, silver or gold rating depending on its sustainability practices.

-The B Corporation certification (B Corp 2024) is a similar certification that requires a periodic measurement of the company's social and environmental footprint, which is quantified and expressed in an overall score.
+The B Corporation certification ([B Corp 2024](https://www.bcorporation.net/en-us/certification/)) is a similar certification that requires a periodic measurement of the company's social and environmental footprint, which is quantified and expressed in an overall score.
 This score is published after each audit, and the certification can help the company improve its practices in a more sustainable direction year after year.

 Fairphone's various reactive and proactive measures can serve as inspiration for companies to work with the different sustainability dimensions of the product: social, individual, environmental, economic and technical.

 The case also shows that it takes a lot of time and resources to drive development in the desired direction.
 There are no quick fixes - there is a long road to circular smartphones.
-Just as a self-sufficient agriculture could provide society with sustainable livelihoods for many millennia, we are still waiting for the really good, sustainable and circular examples of information technology.
+Just as a self-sufficient agriculture could provide society with sustainable livelihoods for many millennia, we have a lot of work to do ahead for sustainable and circular examples of information technology.

 ## On the road to sustainable information technology
 Although companies like Nager IT, Framework and Fairphone have made significant efforts to promote sustainability, they still face the challenge that their products cannot fully qualify as sustainable.
-Unfortunately, the global electronics industry is still based on unsustainable models, characterized by intensive extraction of raw materials, globalized capitalist structures, use-and-throw-away products and, in some cases, unethical practices.
+Unfortunately, the global electronics industry is still mostly operating with unsustainable models, characterized by intensive extraction of raw materials, globalized capitalist structures, use-and-throw-away products and, in some cases, unethical practices.

 What the three companies have in common is that they are relatively new and have sustainability as their foundation.
 The question is whether they can compete financially with the less sustainable competitors in the long term.
 We hope so, but there is a risk that these companies will not be able to sustain themselves in the long run.
 Sustainable hardware can only thrive if there is an incentive for consumers to pay a higher price for these products.

 When innovation is focused on sustainability, there are fewer resources to develop new features, which means that sustainable products can often be a step behind technologically - yet they have the potential to catch up.
 And as seen with the mouse, which has yet to go wireless, it can take longer for these companies to incorporate new technologies as their development resources are used for sustainability initiatives such as lifetime extension or cradle-to-cradle design.
 Nevertheless, Nager IT, Framework and Fairphone have managed to create products that have gained some popularity, showing that there is a sustainability narrative and quality that appeals to consumers.

 The examples we have discussed focus on consumer electronics, and we have not touched on server products, networking equipment or other types of hardware such as IoT and embedded systems.
 This is because it is mainly individual consumers who are increasingly demanding sustainable electronics, while businesses are not yet doing so.
 Businesses are still driven by a profit-oriented logic and are not ready to pay a premium price for sustainable hardware components.
-This is an obvious area where you can make the world a better place: demand more sustainable hardware solutions in your company - and from your suppliers.
+This is an obvious area where *you* can make the world a better place: demand more sustainable hardware solutions in your company - and from your suppliers.

-Despite this, we are seeing positive signs across the electronics industry, with more companies trying to improve their sustainability profile.
+We are also seeing positive signs across the electronics industry, with more companies trying to improve their sustainability profile.
 Large chip manufacturers such as Nvidia, Intel and AMD have taken steps to promote sustainability, but their efforts are often limited.
+As these companies are primarily profit-driven, they will only embrace sustainable practices as the market requires and the regulation dictates.
 The difference between these larger companies and the smaller, more sustainability-oriented manufacturers lies in the approach: the big players often continue with a traditional business model and only occasionally try reactive sustainability initiatives, while the smaller companies have integrated a proactive approach to sustainability into all their processes.

 We hope that the future will bring more companies that fully commit to producing sustainable hardware products and that these companies will achieve long-term financial success.
 If this does not happen, it may indicate the need for (global) action and regulation to curb unsustainable production practices and promote fully sustainable solutions.